BlindGarret/rabbit-example/readme.md

 ### Installation

-1. Standup the RabbitMQ Service - User/Pass will default to Guest:Guest
+1. Standup the RabbitMQ Service - User/Pass will default to guest:guest for the [Dashboard](http://localhost:15672/)
    ```sh
    docker-compose up -d
    ```